 Note to the scholarly: If you want to dive into the scientific literature about walking, be sure to check out the work of Karen Adolph and Lana Karasik.

 Adolph heads a research team at New York University.
-Many of her lab’s publications can be downloaded for free from this page.
-Karasik is currently at the College of Staten Island, CUNY.
-Her lab’s publication page is here.
+Many of her lab’s publications can be downloaded for free from the NYU infant action lab.
+Karasik is currently at the City University, CUNY.
+You can find her publications is at the Karasik Lab of Culture & Development.

 Adolph KE.
 2008.
 Motor and physical development: Locomotion.
 In M. M. Haith & J. B. Benson, (Eds.), Encyclopedia of infant and early childhood development (pp. 359-373).
 San Diego, CA: Academic Press.